Understanding Beverages in Craft Beer Stores & What is a Good Craft Beer

 Drinking Craft Beer

 Beer geeks use a lot of ways to describe the beer they drink.
-The following are some common beer descriptors that you might hear a beer geek use.
+The following are some common beer descriptors that you might hear a beer geek use at a bar or craft beer store near you.

 Hoppy: A beer that strongly exhibits the flavor and aroma of hops.
 Since hops can have many different flavors and aromas, it’s hard to pinpoint exactly what somebody means by “hoppy.”
 Typically, the beer is bitter and smells like citrus, pine resin or flowers.
 Other popular hop aromas include herbal or earthy.